ZpyWHU/zpywhu.github.io/_pages/about.md

 My research interests include Deep Learning and Computer Vision, with a focus on Generic/Oriented Object Detection, Vision-Language Models, Remote Sensing/Aerial Image Interpretation.

 # 🔥 News
-- *2025.02*: &nbsp;🎉🎉 One paper related to OBB (Point2RBox-v2) is accepted by CVPR 2025
+- *2025.05*: &nbsp;🎉🎉 One paper related to OBB (PointOBB-v3) is is accepted by CVPR 2025
 - *2025.05*: &nbsp;🎉🎉 One paper related to OBB (PointOBB-v3) is accepted by IJCV
 - *2025.05*: &nbsp;🎉🎉 One paper related to VLM (RISEBench) is now available on arXiv
+- *2025.07*: &nbsp;🎉🎉 One paper related to OBB (PWOOD) is now available on arXiv

 # 📝 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2025</div><img src='images/point2rbox-v2.png' alt="sym" width="100%"></div></div>